 The cold blew in hopefully one last time yesterday, and there are rumors snow is on its way.
-So to warm me up on a chilly day, I decided to share a childhood favorite, my mom’s Vegetable Cheese Chowder recipe, comfort food of all comfort foods.
+So to warm me up on a chilly day, I decided to share a childhood favorite meal, my mom’s Vegetable Cheese Chowder recipe, comfort food of all comfort foods.

 When I’m searching for comfort food on a chilly day, my mom’s Vegetable Cheese Chowder recipe is just what the doctor ordered — thick and hearty with plenty of cheese.
 Because there’s quite a bit of prep work to this soup, I tend to only make it a couple of times a year.
 But I’m feeling particularly cold today, so bring on the veggies and let’s start chopping.

 2 – 10-3/4 oz. cans Cream of Potato Soup

 2 cups Chicken Stock (or broth)